adelphi-ed-tech/au-courses/content/school-networks.md

 communications tools, including Slack (<https://auedtech.slack.com>), Adelphi email, and the course website.

-You _must_ check your Adelphi email and the `#raspberrypi` channel on Slack **at least once a day.** It is highly recommended that you install the Slack mobile client and an email client on your mobile phone so that you receive "push notifications" of course announcements.
+You _must_ check your Adelphi email and the `#code` channel on Slack **at least once a day during this short summer course.** It is highly recommended that you install the Slack mobile client and an email client on your mobile phone so that you receive "push notifications" of course announcements.

-The best place to post general course questions and any content-related questions is the `#raspberrypi` Slack channel.
+The best place to post general course questions and any content-related questions is the `#code` Slack channel.
 The instructor, as well as other students and alums, monitor this channel and often provide immediate support.
 You are encouraged to contact the instructors at any time via email or direct message on Slack.

 ### Online tools:

 - **Moodle:** will be used to post the syllabus and links to weekly readings, videos, and discussions.
+- **Zoom:** for class meetings and help (via screen sharing), please join Zoom from your laptop so that you can share your screen to demo work and troubleshoot problems.
+You have should have a calendar invite to our meetings with the link.
+The link is also on Moodle in the course header.
 - **Slack:** will be our main channel for online communications.
   Please [Join our Slack team with your Adelphi email](https://auedtech.slack.com/signup).
-  If you run into trouble or have a question, post it here to our channel, `#raspberrypi`, or send a message to `@mxc`.
+  If you run into trouble or have a question, post it here to our channel, `#code`, or send a message to `@mxc`.
 During the weeks of the class, we recommend running the Slack app for you phone.
 - **Trello:** is project management software that you will use to track/plan